rte-france/Grid2Op/docs/modeled_elements.rst

   `act.redispatch`), in MW.
 Usage: `obs.target_dispatch[gen_id]`.
 More information in the "Equations" section.
 - `actual_dispatch`: actual dispatch: the values the environment was able to provide as redispatching, in MW.
   Usage: `obs.actual_dispatch[gen_id]`.
 More information in the "Equations" section.
+- `gen_p_before_curtail`: give the amount of production for each renewable generators if no curtailment were applied.
+  **NB** by convention it will be 0.0 for non renewable generator
+- `curtailment`: give the ratio of curtailment for each generator. **NB** it will always be 0.0 for non renewable generator. **NB** the property `curtailment_mw` also exists if you want to convert the curtailment, normally expressed in ratio of `gen_pmax` as a curtailment in MW.

 Satisfied equations
 ~~~~~~~~~~~~~~~~~~~~~~